the most mysterious site in the Bournemouth-Christchurch area is the site known as St Catherine's

 flank, Blackwater and Ramdown, are lower.)

-it was encircled by a defensive ditch that could hold the populace and their herds in time of
+by a defensive ditch that could hold the populace and their herds in time of attack.
+(Maiden

-attack.
-(Maiden Castle hillfort for example could hold an estimated 4,000 people.)
-This is despite
+Castle hillfort for example could hold an estimated 4,000 people.)
+This is despite the facts

-the facts the steep-sided 160-foot high hill would have been easier to defend than many places
+the steep-sided 160-foot high hill would have been easier to defend than many places that did

-that did have hillforts, stood at a more strategic spot than most, and was almost the only sizable
+have hillforts, stood at a more strategic spot than most, and was almost the only sizable hill

 Harbour, which archaeologist Prof Sir Barry Cunliffe has argued was Britain's busiest Iron Age